pacifiq-hub/Bear-Market-Risk-Indicator-API-PowerBI/README.md

 ## ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) Future research

 The private sector financial balance indicator value lags the other indicators due to the time it takes the BEA to consolidate and publish their GDP reports.
-I read in some documents that Goldman Sachs uses proxies that approximate the value of this indicator until the actual value is published.
-It makes their forecast more accurate than mine that removes it entirely until publication.
-Finding an efficient proxy would be a great addition to this project!
+Goldman Sachs uses proxies that approximate the value of this indicator until the real value is published.
+It makes their forecast more accurate than mine.
+Finding a good proxy to the 6th indicator would be a great addition to this project!

-for more details on the bibliography, [check the final technical report](https://github.com/pacifiq-hub/Mode-Transportation-Choices-Clustering-Logit/blob/main/technical%20report.pdf).

 #